ithierda/albert_project/README.md

 # Find the best beneficiary for an accounting firm

 ## Overview
-We have just set up our new accounting firm "Albecounting".
+We have just set up our new accounting firm "Albertcounting".

 However, as students and young chartered accountants, we need advice.